amplience/dc-integration-middleware/docs/dev/develop-locally.md

 ## Testing new integrations and changes

-As `dc-demostore-integration` is just a library, there isn't anything in this project that you can use to manually call and test the methods that you've implemented.
-For this purpose, we've created a tool called [`dc-integration-tester`](https://github.com/amplience/dc-integration-tester), which imports the `dc-demostore-integration` project and provides a command line interface for each of the codec methods you implement in this project.
+As `dc-integration-middleware` is just a library, there isn't anything in this project that you can use to manually call and test the methods that you've implemented.
+For this purpose, we've created a tool called [`dc-integration-tester`](https://github.com/amplience/dc-integration-tester), which imports the `dc-integration-middleware` project and provides a command line interface for each of the codec methods you implement in this project.

-By default, the `dc-integration-tester` project will pull a version of `dc-demostore-integration` from Github.
-You can make it pull your development version by running `npm i <relative directory to dc-demostore-integration>`, which will allow you to test any changes you make to the integration library.
+By default, the `dc-integration-tester` project will pull a version of `dc-integration-middleware` from Github.
+You can make it pull your development version by running `npm i <relative directory to dc-integration-middleware>`, which will allow you to test any changes you make to the integration library.

 When this project has been changed, you can run `npm run build` to rebuild the contents of the `dist/` folder.
 Since local directory installs are done via symlink, this will automatically update the package in the projects importing your local copy, so for `dc-integration-tester` you don't need to re-import the library to see your latest changes on the next run of `npm run dev`.